 This is a place where your ideas and insights make an impact.
 Where an independent, entrepreneurial spirit is an advantage.
 And where diversity of thought and experience makes us who we are.

 Data-driven insight.
 Deep expertise.
 Transformative innovation.
 Since 1947, Milliman has delivered intelligent solutions to improve health and financial security.

-Milliman, Inc., the premier global consulting and actuarial firm, today…
+Milliman, Inc., a premier global consulting and actuarial firm, today announced…

 With U.S. inflation hitting a 40-year high, workers' compensation claims could be heavily affected in the upcoming years.

 Given the medical costs of nonfatal firearm injuries, healthcare stakeholders have an interest in supporting further research to mitigate firearm injury risk.